OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A _remove curse_ or _greater restoration_ spell cast on the target restores the creature’s true memory.

-**_At Higher Levels._** If you cast this spell using a spell slot of 6th level or higher, you can alter the target’s memories of an event that took place up to 7 days ago (6th level), 30 days ago (7th level), 1 year ago (8th level), or any time in the creature’s past (9th level).
+**_At Higher Levels_**.
+If you cast this spell using a spell slot of 6th level or higher, you can alter the target’s memories of an event that took place up to 7 days ago (6th level), 30 days ago (7th level), 1 year ago (8th level), or any time in the creature’s past (9th level).

 ##### Moonbeam